 Renewable energy differs from other energy development that falls under the AER’s purview.
 In particular, there is no right of entry for renewable energy.
 Renewable energy development can only proceed with the landowner’s consent.
 The AUC is accustomed to addressing concerns with respect to electricity facilities applications and their impacts on neighbouring lands.
 We are confident the AUC has the competencies, resources, and authorities necessary to continue its long history of regulating electricity generation facilities, including renewable energy facilities.

 RMA recognizes the important work that has been undertaken to improve the regulatory process for wind energy projects and other renewable energy projects, and RMA appreciates the opportunity to be involved in many of these important discussions such as the creation of an updated reclamation standard for renewable energy.

 Although this resolution speaks to the creation of an approving and regulating body within the Alberta Energy Regulator (AER), the broader intent of this resolution is the responsible regulation of Alberta’s renewable energy resources and projects.
-RMA believes progress is being made on this front.
-However, given the specific nature of this resolution, it is assigned a status of Intent Not Met, and RMA will continue to work with members and the Government of Alberta to improve economic, social, and environmental outcomes for renewable energy.
+Alberta Environment and Parks has amended the Conservation and Reclamation Regulation to include renewable energy operation as an activity requiring reclamation at end of life.
+Under the Conservation and Reclamation Regulation, security, such as cash, must be submitted by the operator to the Government of Alberta to account for reclamation costs.
+If an operator fails to comply with the Conservation and Reclamation Directive, then the security will be used for the reclamation at end of life for renewable resources.
+However, given the specific nature of this resolution and its focus on the creation of a fund for orphan renewable energy projects, it is assigned a status of Intent Not Met, and RMA will continue to work with members and the Government of Alberta to improve economic, social, and environmental outcomes for renewable energy.